natelangholz/stat418-tools-in-datascience/week-1/README.md

 # Week 1

 Welcome to the Stat 418:Tools in Data Science!
-Of course the syllabus is on the [main page](https://github.com/natelangholz/stat418-tools-in-datascience) of this repo.
+The syllabus is on the [main page](https://github.com/natelangholz/stat418-tools-in-datascience) of this repo.

 ## Week Overview